 Herbert Spencer was asked by F. Howard Collins, who was writing a book on Spencer’s Synthetic Philosophy at the time, to provide him with a simple explanation of his philosophy.
 Spencer responded with the outline reproduced below.

-Even though Spencer didn’t explicitly use the term SOTF, the outline captures his philosophy regarding the nature of nature which can be best described as SOTF.
+Even though Spencer didn’t explicitly use the term SOTF, the outline captures his philosophy regarding the nature of nature, he called his Doctrine of Evolution, which can be considered SOTF by another label.

 Note that nowhere does he mention of capitalism, empire, colonialism, race superiority, or any of the nonsense haters and ne’er-do-wells attribute to the phrase or Spencer for that matter.

 Some eighteen or more years ago, an American friend requested me, with a view to a certain use which he named, to furnish him with a succinct statement of the cardinal principles <that can be called “survival of the fittest”> developed in the successive works I had published and in those I was intending to publish.
 This statement, which I wrote out for him, and which has since made its appearance in England in a form giving it but little currency, I here reproduce to prepare the way for Mr. Collins’ epitome.

 1. Throughout the universe in general and in detail, there is an unceasing redistribution of matter and motion.